 Children and young people should not be forced into having contact with the perpetrator.
 Practitioners can help them consider a wide range of options – communicating through a postcard, social media or Zoom once in a while can feel very different from a prison visit.
 If contact is wanted, practitioners can help the child or young person feel safe (e.g. having someone accompany them, mediating between families).

-It is important for practitioners to remain open and free from assumptions and judgement in regard to the feelings that may arise for children and young people towards the perpetrator, as this may be a source of confusion, shame and guilt for them.
+It is important for practitioners to remain open minded in regard to the feelings that may arise for children and young people towards the perpetrator, as this may be a source of confusion, shame and guilt for them.
 Thus, practitioners face questions like:

 - How do you maintain a trusting relationship with a child or young person when a decision is made that goes against what they want?